rparkerjr/OKFL/README.md

 5.30.19 : Uploaded the initial MFL package which includes the first few functions to clean and parse the raw MFL data.
 If they work the way they should (ha!) the functions will:
 1. clean the raw data from MFL,
 2. return the top n players in each position,
+3. return the top n players on each team,
-3. flatten the data into a tidy dataset.
+4. flatten the data into a tidy dataset.

 Im working on the function for returning top n players by team as well.
 Then I can move on to more of the analytics.